Sahil-Popat-Potale/Sahil-Popat-Potale/README.md

 ### 1. **[*Number Rush*](https://github.com/Sahil-Popat-Potale/Number_Rush)**
    - 🔧 **Tech Stack:** Android Studio, Java, Hash Mapping
    - ✨ **Highlights:** Number Rush is a simple Android game developed in **`Java`** using **Android Studio**.
 The game challenges players to click numbers in a specific sequence, testing their **memory** and **agility**.
-Players start by clicking the number '1' and proceed sequentially up to '10'.
+Players start by clicking the Number '1' and proceed sequentially up to '10'.
 A wrong click results in a loss, while completing the sequence leads to victory.
    - 🌍 **Live Demo:** [Link to the demo](#)

 ### 2. **[*Piano App*](https://github.com/Sahil-Popat-Potale/pianoApp)**